Space Law Network 2019 Summer Internship Program

 The University of Nebraska College of Law’s Space, Cyber, and Telecommunications (SCT) Law Program was selected by NASA to establish the Space Law Network (SLN).
 As part of this program, SCT leadership, Professor and Co-Director Matt Schaefer and Executive Director Elsbeth Magilton worked with NASA Nebraska Space Grant Associate Director Michaela Lucas to help collect and vet internship applications for funded positions at NASA centers in summer 2019.
 After the initial vetting process, the ultimate hiring decisions were made by the attorneys at each individual center.

-These paid positions are full time and span 10 weeks (generally end-of-May to the beginning-of-August) and come with a $9,000 award to fund the experience.
+These paid positions were full time and span 10 weeks (generally end-of-May to the beginning-of-August) and came with a $9,000 award to fund the experience.

-The intern will work with NASA attorneys on a broad range of legal matters encountered by the world’s premier space agency.
-Such matters may include litigation and transactional actions involving government contracts, Space Act agreements, personnel law, government ethics, Freedom of Information Act (FOIA), interagency agreements, and other issues.
-The intern will attend meetings, review documents, perform legal research, analyze statutes, regulations, and case law, and draft legal memoranda.
+The interns worked with NASA attorneys on a broad range of legal matters encountered by the world’s premier space agency.
+Such matters included litigation and transactional actions involving government contracts, Space Act agreements, personnel law, government ethics, Freedom of Information Act (FOIA), interagency agreements, and other issues.
+The intern attended meetings, reviewed documents, performed legal research, analyzed statutes, regulations, and case law, and drafted legal memoranda.

 Armstrong Flight Research Center is located at Edwards, California.
 Armstrong is NASA's lead center for atmospheric flight research, operations, and testing.
 Armstrong supports the agency by providing flight research and development for NASA aeronautics, and global flight operations and development for NASA science in support of astrophysics and earth science.
 Armstrong supports the agency’s human space flight and space technology efforts through atmospheric flight validation.
 David D. McBride is the current director of NASA's Armstrong Flight Research Center.